akurniko/sowmud-web/README.md

 Okteto instead of Heroku maybe.

 Compare with Flyctl.
 Is any database needed?
+No.

-Clojure Spec alpha.
+Clojure Spec alpha - need to upgrade to Clojure 1.9.

 # Clojure IRC
 https://github.com/obohrer/clj-irc